ulfurinn/telemetry/doc/db.md

 # `telemetry.db`

-The `telemetry.db` module provides streams for storing Riemann events in PostgreSQL.
+The `telemetry.db` namespace provides streams for storing Riemann events in PostgreSQL.

 Postgres >= 9.5 is required.